 (4) The agency must document in the client record the start and end dates for the services.

-(5) An agency's ability to provide services to a client outside its service area may depend on regulations or requirements established by the client's private or public funding source, including a health maintenance organization or other private third-party insurance, Medicaid (Title XIX of the Social Security Act), Medicare (Title XVIII of the Social Security Act), or a state-funded program.
+(5) An agency's authority to provide services to a client outside its service area may depend on regulations or requirements established by the client's private or public funding source, including a health maintenance organization or other private third-party insurance; Medicaid, under 42 United States Code, Chapter 7, Subchapter XVIII; or a state-funded program.
 The agency is responsible for knowing these requirements.

-(k) If a client notifies an agency that the client is leaving the agency's service area and the agency does not provide services in accordance with subjection (j), the agency must inform the client that leaving its service area will require the agency to:
+(k) If a client notifies an agency that the client is leaving the agency's service area and the agency does not provide services in accordance with subjection (j), the agency must inform the client that leaving the agency’s service area requires the agency to:

-(1) place the client's services on hold in accordance with the agency's written policy required by §97.281 of this subchapter (relating to Client Care Policies) until the client returns to the agency's service area;
+(1) place the client's services on hold in accordance with the agency's written policy, required by §558.281 of this subchapter (relating to Client Care Policies) , until the client returns to the agency's service area;

-(2) transfer and discharge the client in accordance with §97.295 of this subchapter (relating to Client Transfer or Discharge Notification Requirements) and the agency's written policy required by §97.281 of this subchapter; or
+(2) transfer and discharge the client in accordance with §558.295 of this subchapter (relating to Client Transfer or Discharge Notification Requirements) and the agency's written policy required by §558.281 of this subchapter; or